bertmelis/VitoWiFi/README.md

 ## Prerequisites
 - Platformio or Arduino for ESP8266
 - a (DIY) serial optocoupler to connect your ESP8266 to your Viessmann boiler
-- As this is an implementation of the P300 (aka VS2) protocol, your boiler must be compatible with this protocol.
+- As this is an implementation of the P300 (aka VS2) and KW protocol, your boiler must be compatible with these protocols.

 ## Usage
-~~See [usage](https://github.com/bertmelis/VitoWifi/blob/master/USAGE.md) for more details or explore the examples.~~
-A working example using Homie and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).
+A working example using [Homie](https://github.com/marvinroger/homie-esp8266) and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).
-In the meantime: look into the examples to explore the functionality, documentation is on it's way!
+Look into the examples to explore the functionality, documentation is on it's way!

 ## TO DO
 - improve/implement error handling